MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 ## Common syntax errors

-Although the Azure CLI can run in both Bash, PowerShell and Windows Cmd, there are syntax differences between environments.
-This challenge reveals itself most often in parameter values.
-Azure CLI scripts containing single quotes, double quotes, and escape characters aren't easily copied between environments with successful execution.
+Although the Azure CLI can run in both Bash, PowerShell and Windows Cmd, there are syntax differences between scripting languages.
+Azure CLI scripts containing single quotes, double quotes, and escape characters aren't easily copied between languages.
+This challenge reveals itself most often in parameter values, most notably in values assigned to the `--query` parameter.
 Here are some common error messages:

 * "**Bad request ...{something} is invalid**" might be caused by a space, single or double quotation mark, or lack of a quote.